Back to all issues

 The thread

 • Scope is the compliance burden.
-Both reliefs are defined by lists and carve-outs — children’s vs adult, staple vs hospitality.
-The rate is easy; classifying each line correctly is the work.
+The European reliefs are defined by lists and carve-outs — children’s vs adult, staple vs hospitality — where the rate is easy but classifying each line is the work.
+Illinois flips that: the rates themselves move, jurisdiction by jurisdiction, and the work is keeping your rate tables accurate.

 Sources